FlyingFathead/youclipper/README.md

 # youclipper

 `youclipper` is a Python-based command-line tool that leverages `yt-dlp` and `ffmpeg` to download and clip sections from online videos, such as those available on YouTube.
 It allows you to specify the exact start and end times, even down to milliseconds, to get the precise clip you need.
+You can also use the included `yousubtitler` to automatically create hard subtitles for your created clips.

 ## Features

 - Download videos from YouTube and other platforms supported by `yt-dlp`.
 - Clip videos to your specified start and end times with support for millisecond precision.
 - Output your clip directly to a specified filename.
+- Subtitle your clips with word-level highlighting.

 ## Installation